twosixmitch/twosixmitch.github.io/_posts/life/2019-08-20-self-introduction.md

 ## Who am I?

 My full name is Mitchell James Duncan.
 I am currently 29 years old and live in New Zealand.
-I work as a software developer/engineer/coder/programmer/employee for a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) company.
+I work as a software developer / engineer / coder / programmer / employee for a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) company.

 I started my software career in game development before switching to web development.
 The reason for this and my general career history I am saving for another article.